-The pain can last for a long time, depending on the person that has it.
-But in general, if the ache lasts for several hours or more, or the pain is severe, then you should seek medical advice.
+The pain can last for a long time, depending on the person who has it.
+But if the ache lasts for several hours or more, or the pain is severe, then you should seek medical advice.

 Please don’t worry about this too much, this is not a common occurrence.
 Most people get no ear problems or very mild discomfort when flying.